thelowesttype/thelowesttype.github.io/content/blog/template-matcher/index.md

 authors = ["Saksham"]

 [extra]
-lead = 'This is an innovative version of an angle, scale and position invariant Template matching algorithm' math = true
+lead = 'This is an innovative version of an angle, scale and position invariant template matching algorithm.' math = true
 +++

 The goal was to create a template matching algorithm that can run in sub-200ms and is position, scale, and rotation invariant.
 The built-in template matching function of OpenCV is robust but only if you have positional invariance requirement.
 It fails if the object in the live footage rotates with respect to the master image.<br>
-Another algorithm explored was *feature-matching*, this ticked all the boxes it is positional, rotational, and scale-invariant, but the trouble here was that it depends heavily on the individual blobs of the master image.<br>
+Another algorithm explored was *feature-matching*.
+This ticked all the boxes.
+It is positional, rotational, and scale-invariant.
+But the challenge here was that it depends heavily on the individual blobs of the master image.<br>
 As you can see in the following image:<br>
     <div style="text-align: center;">
         <figure>